 It might be a bit of a hike out in New Territories, but it’s definitely worth visiting to see how these delicate flowers add a splash of colour to the lush green landscape.
-You will find one of the largest collections of cherry trees in Hong Kong with 230 Taiwan cherry trees.
+You will find one of the largest collections of cherry trees in Hong Kong, with 230 Taiwan cherry trees.
 These are slightly different from the Japanese version as they bloom to be a fuchsia colour instead of the soft whites and pinks, and are also known as the bellflower cherry or the Formosan cherry.
 So make a day trip out of this and enjoy not just the breathtaking sights but also the warmer weather and activities such as animal encounters, forest immersion walks, and even treasure hunts!

-How to get there: Take bus 64K from Tai Wo MTR station, Tai Po Market MTR station, or Kam Sheung Road MTR station towards Kadoorie Farm bus stop.
+How To Get There: Take bus 64K from Tai Wo MTR station, Tai Po Market MTR Station, or Kam Sheung Road MTR Station towards Kadoorie Farm bus stop.

 Tai Po Waterfront Park

-How to get there: Take bus routes 72A, 73, 73X.
-Or it is a 30-minute walk from Tai Po Market MTR station Exit B.
+How To Get There: Take bus routes 72A, 73, 73X.
+Or it is a 30-minute walk from Tai Po Market MTR Station Exit B.

 Shing Mun Valley Park, Tsuen Wan

-There might only be four newly planted Japanese cherry blossom trees, but that doesn’t mean it’s not worth a visit.
+There might only be four recently planted Japanese cherry blossom trees, but that doesn’t mean it’s not worth a visit.
 With the Shing Mun River as a backdrop, you can fulfil your pink sakura fantasies.
 In case you miss out on the spring flower, you can also head there in summer to see lotus flowers.
 They usually bloom between June and July.
 Or, they also have a rose garden which has flowers thriving year-round.
-It truly is a great spot for a picnic no matter what time of the year!
+It truly is a great spot for a picnic, no matter what time of the year!

-How to get there: Get off at Exit B at Tai Wo Hau MTR station and walk for approximately 10 minutes.
+How To Get There: Get off at Exit B at Tai Wo Hau MTR station and walk for approximately 10 minutes.

 Rotary Park, Tai Mo Shan Country Park

-How to get there: Take Bus 51 (towards Sheung Tsuen) from Nina Tower Bus Terminus or Tsuen Wan West MTR station.
+How To Get There: Take Bus 51 (towards Sheung Tsuen) from Nina Tower Bus Terminus or Tsuen Wan West MTR station.
 Get off at the Country Park bus stop and walk for 5-10 minutes.

 Kwan Kung Pavilion, Cheung Chau

-How to get there: Take the ferry to Cheung Chau from Central Pier 5.
+How To Get There: Take the ferry to Cheung Chau from Central Pier 5.

 Quarry Bay Park

 If you’re looking to enjoy the blooming petals of the cherry blossom on Hong Kong Island, look no further than Quarry Bay!
-The Promenade, which is often frequented by joggers, dog walkers, and tai chi enthusiasts, is home to several cherry trees which blossom in February.
-It is also one of the only places to enjoy flowers at nighttime.
+The Promenade, which is often frequented by joggers, dog walkers, and tai chi enthusiasts, is home to several cherry trees that blossom in February.
+It is also one of the few places to enjoy flowers at nighttime.
 Illuminated by lights and with the stunning harbour as a backdrop, it is a wonderful place for a romantic evening or a fun picnic with friends.
 Plus with SO many amazing restaurants within walking distance, your visit will be complete!

-How to get there: Walk over from Quarry Bay MTR station Exit B.
+How To Get There: Walk over from Quarry Bay MTR Station Exit B.

 New Asia College, Chinese University of Hong Kong

-How to get there: Walk over from the University MTR station Exit A.
+How To Get There: Walk over from the University MTR Station Exit A.

 Hong Kong Velodrome Park

 First things first, a velodrome is a covered cycle-racing track with steeply banked curves.
-But more importantly, the Hong Kong Velodrome park, outside the actual stadium is home to 11 cherry blossom trees in a 5.3-hectare park.
+But more importantly, the Hong Kong Velodrome park, outside the actual stadium, is home to 11 cherry blossom trees in a 5.3-hectare park.
 Most of the blossoms are of the Taiwan cherry, which is peach-coloured when it reaches full bloom.
 The park also offers a beautiful artificial lake and a large lawn consisting of different species of trees, all making for stunning photographs.
-To see the blossoms head over between March and April.
+To see the blossoms, head over between March and April.

-How to get there: Walk over from Hang Hau MTR station Exit B or Tseung Kwan O MTR station Exit A.
+How To Get There: Walk over from Hang Hau MTR station Exit B or Tseung Kwan O MTR station Exit A.

 On King Street Park

-How to get there: Walk over from Shek Mun MTR station Exit C.
+How To Get There: Walk over from Shek Mun MTR Station Exit C.

-How to get there: Tung Chung Cable Car Terminal is adjacent to Tung Chung MTR station.
+How To Get There: Tung Chung Cable Car Terminal is adjacent to Tung Chung MTR station.
 It is a 5-minute walk from Exit B of the station.

 FAQ about cherry blossoms in Hong Kong